clkride/Earnings_Prediction_Models/README.md

 ## Feature Extraction
 This is a three step process -
-1. Caculating Financial metrics
+1. Caculating Financial metrics: the key metrics are summarized below for each financial model.
-2. Estimating Changes in Financial Metrics
-3. Winsorizing the Dataset
+2. Estimating Changes in Financial Metrics: The changes in variables such as STDebt, CA, CL, Cash, and txp were calculated.
+The total current accruals (TCA) were calculated using these delta values.
+3. Winsorizing the Dataset: Winsorizing the data is a statistical method used to mitigate the effect of outliers in a dataset.
+Outliers are values that deviate significantly from other values in the dataset, and they can have a significant impact on statistical analysis and modeling.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Description